-With the emergence of highly skilled, IT literate, motivated and questioning workforces that are keen to see innovation and change happen, HO's are at risk of not providing a platform whereby new ideas can be discussed, listened to and implemented.
+With the emergence of highly skilled, Information Technology literate, motivated and questioning workforces that are keen to see innovation and change happen, HOs are at risk of not providing a platform whereby new ideas can be discussed, listened to and implemented.
 This is evident in the basic understanding and appreciation of the opportunities presented by data management best practise and MSDI.
-In all HO's, staff should be armed with the knowledge, training and skills to enable them to engage and participate in MSDI.
+In all HOs, staff should be armed with the knowledge, training and skills to enable them to engage and participate in MSDI.

-2.5.
-Learning from Organisations and Coordinating Bodies that have succeeded!
+3.5.
+Learning from Organisations and Coordinating Bodies that have succeeded

 There are several global organisations that already share and exchange data and / or submit their data to an SDI.
-Here are few examples that HOs should know about or may already work with:
+Here are few examples that HOs should already know about:

-2.5.1.
+3.5.1.
 IOC-IODE 5